barankyle/bitscoop-data-science-demo/README.md

 Tag it with something like ‘bitscoop-demo’ so you can easily identify it later.
 For the IPv4 CIDR block, enter 10.0.0.0/16, or something similar if that is already taken.
 Leave IPv6 CIDR block and tenancy as their defaults and create the VPC.
+Once it’s created, select it in the list, then click the Actions dropdown, click Edit DNS Hostnames, click the Yes radio button, then save it.

 View your [Subnets](https://console.aws.amazon.com/vpc/home#subnets).
 You should create four new subnets.